tedneward/pptbuilder/README.md

 I also want a tool (not necessarily the same one) that knows how to parse the legacy format and spit out XMLMD equivalents, for easy porting.

 ## Tech stack
-I need a Markdown library that doesn't go from Markdown straight to HTML; I need it to parse into an intermediate format that allows me to do the actual output.
+I needed a Markdown library that doesn't go from Markdown straight to HTML; I needed it to parse into an intermediate format that allows me to do the actual output.
 Beyond that, this could be done in just about any language/platform stack that allows me to do this headless (for CI/CD purposes).

-Java seems to be the best solution; it has an XIncluding XML parser, PPTX support (in the Apache POI libraries) and Markdown libraries (Flexmark-Java) that I need.
-I can write it one of many different Java languages, a la Java, Groovy, Kotlin, Scala, even Clojure if I really feel like punishing myself. ;-) Thinking Kotlin for now--seems to be the best "Java++" I can work with. **Update:** Chose Kotlin, no regrets.
+Something JVM-based seemed to be the best solution; it has an XIncluding XML parser, PPTX support (in the Apache POI libraries) and Markdown libraries (Flexmark-Java) that I need.
+I could write it one of many different languages, a la Java, Groovy, Kotlin, Scala, even Clojure if I really feel like punishing myself. ;-) Chose Kotlin--seems to be the best "Java++" I can work with.

 ## Feature backlog

+### XMLMD syntax/semantics
+* Allow <code>/```-fenced blocks to use URLs (for reference to Demo GitHub projects, rather than embedding all the code in this repo)

+* Provide "property" support, to customize slide decks with values (mostly to choose whether to include certain slides or sections or not)?

+* Image imports/references
+    * As a tag?
+Or as Markdown?
+    * Does <slide> want/need to incorporate images as part of its layout somehow?
+A la specific slide tags for each layout? ("pzenslide", "twocolslide", ...?)

+* Chart/graph imports/references
+    * Use MermaidJS to generate

 ### Infrastructure
 * Create a diagnostic log of items happening (with verbosity levels)

-* Fix lazyinit titleonly problem with PPT

-* Provide "property" support, to customize slide decks with values (mostly to choose whether to include certain slides or sections or not)?

 * Work off of template files as starting points for processed output; use Freemarker for slidy/reveal templates?

+* Use GraalVM to run?
+(Allows use of JavaScript, Python, ....)

+* Host the whole generation process inside a Docker image (for easier config mgmt)?

 ### Markdown
-* Footnotes (`[^1]` or `[^devguide]`) should be collected into a slide section at the end of the deck; references should be normalized by footnote tag

-* Fenced code blocks should be in separate text boxes
+* Fenced code blocks should be in separate text boxes (?)

 * Support "*" vs "-" bullet list differences (bullet vs no-bullet)

+* Footnotes (`[^1]` or `[^devguide]`) should be collected into a slide section at the end of the deck; references should be normalized by footnote tag; any footnoted text *not* met by a footnote definition should yield a warning? error?

 * Title slide contact info should have icons/emojis/whatever for email/Twitter/LinkedIn/etc